LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 ```

 Great!
-Let's complete out the todo app by writing the logic for adding and deleting a todo.
+Let's complete the todo app by writing the logic for adding and deleting a todo.

 ### Adding and Deleting Todos

 To add a new todo, you only need to complete the logic inside the `addTodo` function in the `<App/>` component.
-This function already takes a `newTodo` parameter, which is the new todo item you need to add.
+This function already takes a `newTodo` parameter, the new todo item you need to add.

 ```jsx
 const addTodo=(newTodo)=>{